w3f/Grants-Program/applications/sensio_network.md

 ## Project Description :page_facing_up:

-SensioNetwork is a decentralized protocol that empowers content creators to sign, permanently record, and claim statements about their ownerships and copyrights, giving them opportunity to license their work and get [paid](https://www.sensio.group/#people-to-people-marketplace).
-SensioNetwork is an integral part of much larger project called [Sensio](https://sensio.group) which consist of two more sub-projects.
+SensioNetwork is a decentralized protocol that empowers content creators to sign, permanently record, and claim statements about their ownerships and copyrights, giving them the opportunity to license their work and get [paid](https://www.sensio.group/#people-to-people-marketplace).
+SensioNetwork is an integral part of a much larger project called [Sensio](https://sensio.group) which consist of two more sub-projects.

 SensioNetwork's applications(dApps) ([Sensio Photo](https://www.sensio.group/sensio-photo) and [People-2-People marketplace](https://www.sensio.group/#people-to-people-marketplace)) have a potential of reaching millions of people and boosting the ecosystem's reputation and adoption.